Last Updated on 16th May 2026 by peppe8o

 By default, ZoneMinder sets the detection to the whole camera area with a single, full-screen “zone”.
 But we can fine-tune it by working with the zones.
 Please click the zone number for your camera:

-This will open a new window listing all the zones configured for your camera.
-Depending on your camera size and your PC display size, the zones list can be found scrolling down the page or at the right side of the running live camera preview:
+Depending on your camera size and your PC display size, the zones list can be found by scrolling down the page or on the right side of the running live camera preview:

 You can change a specific zone area and settings by clicking the zone name:

-Click “Save” when finished.
 From the Zone menu, you can also create multiple zones on the same camera with the “Add new Zone” button.
 This will allow you to better name the alarms, so getting more info on what’s happening and where.
-The final result shows all the zones mapped in your area.
-For example, the following picture shows 2 zones: one in front of the garage and one in the walking area beside the garage:
+Please remember to set the Preset (for example, to the default) and to set some required parameters for the zone.

 At any time, you can refine the events triggering from the zone editing page.